2021-11-11 at 8:46 am #67172

 Most manufacturers put a limit on reuse of about 5 times.
-I am using the same Shimano Quick Link and have re-used it 19 times.
+I am using the same Shimano Quick Link and have re-used it 19 times (26 time as of June 2022).
 The Quick link shows no signs of wear or “looseness”,it still clicks together nicely.
 I have spare quick links for when this stops happening or other signs appear.
 The 5 limit may be litigation issue I do not know.

 I am advised that the Connex Quick Link is both the easiest to use will last the life of the chain, but they are expensive.
 The Connex link does not need a tool to put on or take off, the Shimano and all other non Connex links I have seen need a quick link removal/application tool.
 If you buy a new Connex chain, it comes with one of their quick links (note so do the Shimano chains of late).